situmtech/situm-android-getting-started/README.md

 #### Option 1: Using your email address and APIKEY.

 This is the recommended option and the one that we have implemented in this project.
-To do so, include the following code in your application (e.g. in your main activity).
+To do so, include the following code in your application (e.g. in your main activity):

 ```
 SitumDataManager dataManager = SitumLogin.login("test@situm.es","api_key");